Highlands Loop

 Best entry:Parking #1

 Highlands Loop is a 1.2-mile dog-friendly trail in Leander, TX.
-Includes high shade · 42% water proximity.
+Includes leash-required policy details · high shade.
+Elevation gain is about 164 ft.
 Looking for more options in Leander dog-friendly trails or across dog-friendly trails across Texas?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit